 - Using an electric stand mixer (or hand mixer), beat the sugars with the oil until light and fluffy (approximately 2 minutes).
 Add the eggs, one at a time, beating well after each addition.
 Add the vanilla and pineapple, continuing to mix until thoroughly combined.

 - Add the flour mixture to the egg mixture ad beat on low until just combined.
 Stir in the chopped nuts (if using).

 - Pour the batter into your prepared baking sheet and spread into an even layer.
 Bake in a preheated oven for 22-25 minutes, or until a toothpick inserted in the middle comes out clean.

 - Allow the cake to cool completely.
 Frost with cream cheese frosting and sprinkle with additional pecans or chocolate candy carrot decorations, if desired.

 - Using an electric stand mixer (or hand mixer) whip the cream cheese with the butter until smooth.

 - With the mixer running, add the vanilla and powdered sugar, 1 cup at a time, and beat until smooth, light, and fluffy.

 - You may substitute the crushed pineapple for applesauce, if needed.

-- I really wanted a cute and edible carrot topper for each slice of cake.
-I couldn't find anything that I liked pre-made but felt inspired to try these itty bitty candy melt carrots by Life in the Lofthouse.
+- I couldn't find any pre-made store-bought carrot-shaped cake toppers that I liked so I made these itty bitty candy melt carrots inspired by Life in the Lofthouse.
 You'll need orange and green colored candy melts.
 Melt each in separate bowls and transfer to individual piping bags with a small round top.
-Pipe onto parchment paper and allow it to harden before removing and placing on the cake.
+Pipe onto parchment paper and allow it to harden before removing and placing the cake.

 - Store leftovers wrapped in plastic wrap and in the refrigerator for up to 3 days.